carolinaconcha/carolinaconcha.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a PhD candidate in Economics at Georgetown University.
-My research field is applied microeconomics, economics of education and political economy.
+I am a 4th year PhD student in Economics at Georgetown University.
+My research field are applied microeconomics, economics of education and political economy.

-You can find my CV [here](/files/CCA_CV.pdf)
+You can find my CV [here](/files/CCA_CV.pdf).